-You’ve read books, you know what books look like.
-The important thing is figuring out what the hook and the transformation you’re going to make for your reader is going to be.
-At the end of this, we’re going to go through and talk about mind mapping and putting together your ideas in a book form because the software is pretty easy.
+You've read books; you know what books look like.
+The important thing is figuring out the hook and transformation you will make for your reader.
+At the end of this, we will talk about mind mapping and putting together your ideas in a book form because the software is pretty straightforward.

 2. Word Processor